rockdaboot/wget2/SECURITY.md

 to disclose it to us as confidential issues and work with us to ensure it is addressed promptly and appropriately.

-To report vulnerabilites, open confidential issues at https://gitlab.com/gnuwget/wget2/issues .
+To report vulnerabilities, open confidential issues at https://gitlab.com/gnuwget/wget2/issues .

 In case, it can't be avoided to send an email: The names and contact details of the